fl4vus/ta-152-r0/README.md

 ![alt text](https://raw.githubusercontent.com/fl4vus/ta-152-r0/main/mascot_ta152_r0.png)

 ## TA-152-R0 Cipher (Original Implementation)
-TA-152-R0 is a polyaplhabetic, per-round evolving cipher algorithm designed by me.
+TA-152-R0 is a polyalphabetic, per-round evolving cipher algorithm designed by me.
 The implementation is deterministic, and bare-bones, with **EXPERIMENTAL** stability, and is not suitable for production cryptography.

 ### Build